We teach kids (and adults!) to read quickly and efficiently.

 - Students who are smart, but low-performing.

 - Students who perform poorly on reading tests, but show aptitude and smarts.

 - Children who would prefer to distract, disturb or cut-out, rather than read.

 - Kids who can’t spell worth a bean.

 - Young adults who have been told they will never learn to read.

 San Francisco Based Nonprofit

-Thanks to a partnership with La Boulangerie bakery, LearnUp is housed in corporate offices above the bakery at 2325 Pine St. (at Fillmore) in San Francisco.
+Thanks to a partnership with La Boulangerie bakery, LearnUp is housed in corporate offices above the Pine St. bakery in San Francisco.

 Want to visit the clinic and see what the program in action?
 Come on by!